gemstackio/getting-started-with-github/00-background-on-github.md

+## Background on GitHub

-Now, let's discuss what GitHub is and why it is used:
+Let's discuss what GitHub is and why it is used:

 GitHub is a web-based platform that provides a centralized location for hosting and managing version-controlled repositories.
 It primarily uses Git, a distributed version control system, to track changes to codebases and facilitate collaboration among developers.
 Here are some key points: